 If you are unsure if your dog has allergies or want to find out about unknown allergies, consider an at-home dog allergy test.
-Through science, you can learn more about your beloved pet, better understand your dog’s health and thus how to treat them.
+Through science, you can learn more about your beloved pet, better understand your dog’s health, and how to treat them.

-Giving your dog a daily probiotic can help regulate his digestive system, especially if he’s having problems with diarrhea, an upset stomach, or constipation.
-Nusentia Probiotic Miracle contains six strains of probiotics to help with these issues and more, including yeast overgrowth, bad breath, itching, and scratching.
+Giving your dog a daily probiotic can help regulate his digestive system, especially if he has problems with diarrhea, an upset stomach, or constipation.
+Nusentia Probiotic Miracle contains six probiotic strains to help with these issues and more, including yeast overgrowth, bad breath, itching, and scratching.

 If your dog is suffering from age or illness-related vision problems, you may want to consider the Ocu-GLO liquid gelcaps.
-They were formulated by board-certified veterinary ophthalmologists to contain essential vitamins, minerals, grapeseed extract, omega-3 fatty acids, and lutein for optimal eye support.
+Board-certified veterinary ophthalmologists formulated them with essential vitamins, minerals, grapeseed extract, omega-3 fatty acids, and lutein for optimal eye support.

 Revival Animal Health Breeder’s Edge Oxy Mate prenatal vitamins are fortified vitamins, minerals, and elevated levels of iron, folic acid, and zinc to provide pregnant dogs and their developing embryos with the optimal nutrients for healthy growth.
-Good for dogs and cats.
+It’s suitable for both dogs and cats.

 Here’s a quick rundown of the essential vitamins all dogs need as well as a refresher for you about which foods contain these vitamins.
-Keep in mind, this is not an all-inclusive list of all the nutrients dogs need; just the basics.
+Keep in mind that this is not an all-inclusive list of all the nutrients dogs need; it’s just the basics.

 Vitamin A is a fat-soluble vitamin that’s important for dogs for normal vision, the immune system, growth, fetal development, and proper organ function.
-Foods rich in vitamin A that are safe for dogs include carrots, eggs, fish oil, liver (in very small amounts), pumpkin, spinach, sweet potatoes, and turnip greens.
+Foods rich in vitamin A that are safe for dogs include carrots, eggs, fish oil, liver (in minimal amounts), pumpkin, spinach, sweet potatoes, and turnip greens.

 B vitamins are vital for maintaining good dog health.
 They have a direct impact on brain function, energy levels, and cell metabolism.
 Vitamin B complex helps prevent infections and helps support and promote cell health.
-Foods rich in vitamin B that are safe for dogs include whole grains, beans, some kinds of nuts,* leafy green vegetables, beef, pork, and liver and dairy products in very small amounts.
+Foods rich in vitamin B that are safe for dogs include whole grains, beans, some kinds of nuts*, leafy green vegetables, beef, pork, and liver, and dairy products in tiny amounts.

-Vitamin C is needed for the growth and repair of tissues in all parts of a dog’s body.
+All parts of a dog’s body tissue require vitamin C for growth and repair.
 It’s also necessary for many body functions, including the immune system, wound healing, the maintenance of cartilage, bones, and teeth, and iron absorption.
-Foods rich in vitamin C that are safe for dogs include some fruits,* some vegetables,* and organ meats.
+Foods rich in vitamin C that are safe for dogs include some fruits*, some vegetables*, and organ meats.